Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

 - Network Jitter

-- Bandwidth and Throughput Problems
+- Bandwidth, Throughput, and Connection Problems

 - Packet Loss

-- Failed Program Updates
+- Failed Program and Migration Update

 As more employees connect to their favorite SaaS service directly through the Internet, you can expect to see more problems.
 (We hope not, though!)
 Hence, it’s critical to know if the Office 365 apps are performing well.
 The faster you identify and fix the situation, the sooner your employees return to a productive working digital experience.

 Furthermore, we are compiling a list of past O365 outages that you might be already aware of.

 - Microsoft 365 Outage on March 15

 - Exchange Online Mail Delivery Outage on February 3

 - Office 365 Outage on January 27